Science + Tech

 Dissipation of forces

 Dr. John M. Stenger, co-founder of the American Academy of sports dentistry, and TMJ specialist, in 1964, reported that forces from mandibular impact would be attenuated with a mouthguard, resulting in fewer injuries.
-Hickey discussed that mouth protectors reduced pressure changes and bone deformation within the skull in a cadaver model.
+He discussed that mouth protectors reduced pressure changes and bone deformation within the skull in a cadaver model.
 He demonstrated a decrease of 50% in the amplitude of the intracranial pressure after a blow to the chin when wearing a mouthguard.

 Increased Condylar Separation

-When a properly-fitted and balanced custom-made mouthguard is in place there is a forward/downward movement of the jaw, thus opening the space between the glenoid fossa and the condylar head.
+When a properly-fitted and bite balanced custom-made mouthguard is in place, there is a forward/downward movement of the jaw, thus opening the space between the glenoid fossa and the condylar head.
 This may reduce the opportunity for the condylar head to directly impact the glenoid fossa after an upward blow to the jaw, thus reducing the impact and acceleration forces to the entire temporal region.
 Again, while it might be advantageous to significantly open this space for protection, an excessive thickness of material on the biting surface might compromise both comfort and performance.